Status

 Age: Patients must be ≥12 months and ≤39 years of age at the time of enrollment onto this screening protocol.

 Diagnosis: Patients with newly diagnosed HGG, including DIPG are eligible.
-The diagnosis of HGG must have been confirmed by local pathology review. for the diagnosis of DIPG, patients must have a tumor with pontine epicenter and diffuse involvement of at least 2/3 of the pons, with histopathology consistent with diffuse WHO grade 2-4 glioma (eg, diffuse astrocytoma, anaplastic astrocytoma, glioblastoma, H3K27-altered diffuse midline glioma).
+Diagnosis must have histologic confirmation from biopsy or resection.
+The diagnosis of HGG must have been confirmed by pathology review at the local site.
+For the diagnosis of DIPG, patients must have a tumor with pontine epicenter and diffuse involvement of at least 2/3 of the pons, with histopathology consistent with diffuse WHO grade 2-4 glioma (eg, diffuse astrocytoma, anaplastic astrocytoma, glioblastoma, H3K27-altered diffuse midline glioma).
 For all other tumors, histologic grade must be WHO grade 3-4.

 Disease Status: There are no disease status requirements for enrollment.

 Prior Therapy for HGG: Surgery, radiation, and/or dexamethasone are permissible.
-Temozolomide concurrent with radiation is permissible, but not recommended.
+Temozolomide concurrent with radiation is permissible.
+Prior administration of avastin/bevacizumab is allowed (individual treatment arms have different washout period requirements, check individual arm eligibility).
 No other prior anticancer therapy for HGG will be allowed.

-Timing from surgery to start of RT: For patients who have started RT, radiation must have started within 31 days of definitive surgery or biopsy (if patient had two surgeries, radiation must have started within 31 days from second surgery).
+Timing from surgery to start of RT: For patients who have started RT, radiation must have started <42 days from definitive surgery or biopsy, however it is strongly recommended patients start RT within 31 days from definitive surgery (if patient had two surgeries, radiation must have started within 31 days from second surgery).

 Tumor Sample Availability OR results from previous molecular profiling/targeted sequencing